 Michigan Christian College does not discriminate on the basis of race, color, sex, age, disability, or national or ethnic origin in the execution of its educational program, activities, employment, or admissions policies except where necessitated by specific religious tenets held by the institution and its controlling body.
-All major buildings are accessible to handicapped students.
 Inquiries regarding compliance with Title IX of the Education Amendments or any other federal equal access/equal opportunity law or regulation should be directed to Mr. Kent Hoggatt, Compliance Coordinator, MCC, 800 West Avon Road, Rochester, MI 48063.